- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 4. Speed boat is the best way to get around.
 This may sound over extravagant, but the roads around Corfu are not great if you don’t have a lot of experience driving abroad, or if you suffer from travel sickness.
 One day we decided to head to the main Corfu town (Kerkira) to explore, and a return trip by boat was only €20 per person, which meant no traffic, a cool breeze, a different way to explore the island, and a great experience.

 5. For any film buffs, the 1981 James Bond smash hit ‘For Your Eyes Only’ was filmed in Kalami.

 6. Unfortunately Corfu doesn’t offer many conventional Greek ruins, but history buffs will enjoy visiting the ‘Old Fort’ in Kerkira, which is a fantastic fortress built into the hills.
 The Fortress offers years of military history and amazing views for miles in all directions (we climbed right to the highest point, but the views from all levels are great).
 There are also some great museums, one of which displays some beautiful ancient art from around Asia.

-9. The best thing to do in Corfu is simply to relax and wonder – wonder the quaint streets of Kerkira and explore the local shops and restaurants, wonder around the little coves and discover secret beaches and great restaurants (obviously ensuring you bring plenty of water.)
+9. The best thing to do in Corfu is simply to relax and wander – wander the quaint streets of Kerkira and explore the local shops and restaurants, wander around the little coves and discover secret beaches and great restaurants (obviously ensuring you bring plenty of water.)

 10. I’ve saved the best till last – the sea is gorgeous; I have never seen such clear turquoise and blue waters.
 We spent our days relaxing on the beach, watching a mix of small boats and yachts lazily pulling into the cove on a quiet adventure.
 If you find it hard to sit still on holiday, you can rent Kayaks, rent boats, and even head to Albania for a day trip.